 In a sharded environment, it is often beneficial to keep those rows in the same shard.
-If a Lookup Vindex was created on the foreign key column of each of those tables, you would find that the backing tables would actually be identical.
-In such cases, Vitess lets you share a single Lookup Vindex for multiple tables.
-Of these, one of them is designated as the owner, which is responsible for creating and deleting these associations.
+If a Lookup Vindex was created on the foreign key column of each of those tables, the backing tables would actually be identical.
+In such cases, Vitess allows sharing a single Lookup Vindex for multiple tables.
+One of these tables is designated as the owner of the Lookup Vindex, and is responsible for creating and deleting these associations.
 The other tables just reuse these associations.

 An existing lookup_unique vindex can be trivially switched to a consistent_lookup_unique by changing the vindex type in the VSchema.
 This is because the data is compatible.
 Caveat: If you delete a row from the owner table, Vitess will not perform cascading deletes.
-This is mainly for efficiency reasons; The application is likely capable of doing this more efficiently.
+This is mainly for efficiency reasons; the application is likely capable of doing this more efficiently.

-As for a lookup, you can change it to a consistent_lookup only if the from columns can uniquely identify the owner row.
+As for a lookup vindex, it can be changed it to a consistent_lookup only if the from columns can uniquely identify the owner row.
 Without this, many potentially valid inserts would fail.

 Functional Vindexes can be also be shared.
 However, there is no concept of ownership because the column to keyspace ID mapping is pre-established.